 Three Trading Types and How They Influence the Market

 US traders—from pros to hobbyists – often have different goals when speculating on the markets.
-Below, we explore the three trading types and what IG can offer them.

 The fast-paced world of scalping; the leisurely marathon of position trading; the technical prowess of algorithmic trading.
 When engaging in the financial markets, there is a style that matches most personality types.
 And, in a year of geopolitical turbulence and high volatility, potential opportunities can arise.